fangfufu/Linux-Fake-Background-Webcam/README.md

 ## Prerequisite
 You need to install either v4l2loopback or akvcam.
 This repository was originally written with v4l2loopback in mind.
 However, there has been report that v4l2loopback does not work with certain versions of Ubuntu.
-Additionally, the author has never really managed to get v4l2loopback to work with Microsoft Team.
 Therefore support for akvcam has been added.

 ### v4l2loopback
 The v4l2loopback kernel module can be installed through the package manager of